-- Adult escapement estimate: Not available. - Redd distribution and fry emergence timing: - SR parr are present and migrating downstream. - o Total SR juvenile passage for BY 2021 is 292,189 fish as of 4/22/2022 at RBDD. - Hatchery release (in-river and downstream): - o See Table 4 - Distribution of natural SR: - See Table 1. - Distribution of Feather River Fish Hatchery SR: - On 3/30/2022, a release 1,458,758 BY 2021 SR were released into the Feather River at Boyd's Pump and Gridley Boat Ramp.
+- Adult escapement estimate: - SR carcass counts not available. - SR adults that will contribute to BY 2022 have entered the Delta system and are moving upstream to hold in the over summer habitats. - Redd distribution and fry emergence timing: - Egg incubation and fry emergence is complete for this season.
+SR parr are present and migrating downstream. - o Total SR juvenile passage for BY 2021 is 308,547 fish as of 6/3/2022 at RBDD. - Hatchery release (in-river and downstream): - See Table 4 - Distribution of natural SR: - See Table 1. - Distribution of Feather River Fish Hatchery SR: - On 3/30/2022, 1,458,758 BY 2021 SR were released into the Feather River at Boyd's Pump and Gridley Boat Ramp.
 50% of these SR were ad-clipped and coded wired tagged and tracked as a surrogate release group for the SWP's ITP COA 8.6.4 SR Hatchery Surrogate Loss Threshold.
-These SR are being seen in the real-time monitoring sites in the Lower Sacramento RST and the Lower Feather River RST.
+These SR have been seen in the real-time monitoring sites in the Lower Sacramento rotary screw trap (RST) and the Lower Feather River RST.
 Due to only 50% of these SR being marked, SaMT also predicts that many of the natural-origin SR that are being detected in real-time monitoring and at the salvage facilities are from this hatchery release group.
+Since temperatures on the Sacramento River have been increasing and detections for SR are decreasing, SaMT estimates that these fish have most likely exited the Delta.